 Dates: 2004 March 19; Digitization: 2006 August 5

-Overview Charles Murdock Schloss received his engineering degree from the University of Colorado and joined the Lindrooth Engineering company in 1918.
+Abstract Charles Murdock Schloss received his engineering degree from the University of Colorado and joined the Lindrooth Engineering company in 1918.
 His son Charles (Chuck) M. Schloss joined his father at the engineering firm in 1961.
-He was in the army for five years and was in combat in Korea.
+He was in the army for five years in various parts of the United States.
 In 1984, Chuck Schloss founded the Schloss Engineering Company which specialized in water and wastewater equipment design and manufacturing.
-His daughter Kristy joined the firm and is now CEO and President of...
+His daughter Kristy joined the firm and is now CEO and...

 Senator Peter H. Dominick greets military officers on the flight deck of the aircraft carrier U.S.S.
 America in the Norfolk Naval Shipyard in Norfolk, Virginia in 1972, 1972